Luos-io/Documentation/docs/api/api-json.md

 }
 ```

-Here is an exemple of a message sent by a gate service about Luos statistic:
+Here is an example of a message sent by a gate service about Luos statistics:

 ```JSON
 {